 The Rani: It’ll be something devious and overcomplicated.
 He’d get dizzy if he tried to walk in a straight line.

-Sue: It is OK to side with her, isn’t it?
+Sue: It is okay to side with her, isn’t it?

 The Doctor follows the miners into the bath house and he is overcome by the Rani’s gas.